xmartlabs/xmartlabs.github.io/_posts/2017-06-27-Release-Snapshot-Versions-In-Jenkins.md

 Using this configuration, the `SNAPSHOT` build will be uploaded, will have useful release notes and all your team will be notified.

-So, by doing this, you will be releasing each new feature ASAP with NO effort at all, and anyone could test it to find bugs at an earlier stage, as well as making it easier to find them.
+By doing this, you will be releasing each new feature ASAP with NO effort at all, and anyone could test it to find bugs at an earlier stage, as well as making it easier to find them.